Home

 They all need to be customised to your skin, as not all of these will work for you.
 This is where we come in.

-Antibiotics are an effective, safe method for reducing inflammation and controlling bacteria.
-Propionibacterium acnes bacteria is present on our face all the time and is not only harmless, but it's also a part of having normal, healthy skin.
+Propionibacterium acnes bacteria is present on our faces all the time and is not only harmless, but it's also a part of having normal, healthy skin.

-Antibiotics that clear up acne work to control this bacteria, not to get rid of it.
-Antibiotics will usually only be prescribed for a few months to help reduce inflammation, and it's recommended that people suffering from severe acne continue using a gentle, targeted skincare routine on top of this.
+Antibacterials will usually only be advised for a few months to help reduce inflammation, and it's recommended that people suffering from severe acne continue using a gentle, targeted skincare routine on top of this.

-While acne stickers won't prevent further breakouts, they are an effective way of treating active zits.
+Pimple patches, in particular, are a must-have for anyone who struggles with acne.
+While they won't prevent further breakouts, they are an effective way of treating active zits.

 Software's AHA/BHA Pimple Patches target newly forming breakouts above and below the skin.
 The microdarts embedded in every patch penetrate pimples and kill off bacteria deep within the follicle, which helps contain the spread.